thisdata/thisdata-node/README.md

 * `user.name` - string The full name of the user
 * `user.email` - string - An email address for sending unusual activity alerts to
 * `user.mobile` - E.164 format - An mobile number for sending unusual activity SMS alerts to. e.g. +15555555555
+* `session.id` - string - Typically a browser session id but it's up to you
+* `session.cookieExpected` - boolean - Used in combination with [ThisData Javascript](http://help.thisdata.com/docs/better-tracking-using-javascript).
+Set `true` if the script is installed
+* `device.id` - string - A unique device identifier.
+Typically used for tracking mobile devices.

 ### Event Types
 We recommend using verb constants `thisdata.verbs.LOG_IN` but you can use any verb that represents the type of event that you want to track.